lordofkillz/DarkFusion/README.md

 Once Anaconda is installed, locate the fusion_install.bat file in your UltraDarkFusion directory and right-click on it.
 Choose "Run as administrator" to execute the script.

-# UltraDarkFusion Installation Guide (Part 2: with CUDA)
+# UltraDarkFusion Installation Guide (Part 2: with DNN with CUDA)

-Before diving into the installation steps, make sure to evaluate your current development environment.
-If you already have a working setup with OpenCV and CUDA support alongside PyTorch, please refer to the `requirements.txt` for a list of necessary packages—install only what you need.
+Before proceeding with the installation, it's essential to assess your existing development environment.
+If you have a functioning setup with OpenCV and CUDA support, along with PyTorch, please consult the requirements.txt file for a list of required packages—install only the necessary ones.

+Caution: It's recommended to run the program using OpenCL as there isn't a significant performance boost when utilizing .weights and .cfg files on CUDA, and the setup can be challenging.
+While PyTorch is installed and all .pt files are utilizing CUDA from PyTorch, compiling with opencv_cuda can be quite intricate.

 ## Prerequisites: Clean Your PC